VidFerris/FaviconDoom/README.md

 # [click here to play doom in your favicon](https://vidferris.github.io/FaviconDoom/favicondoom.html)
+also it only seems to work in firefox but whatever

 # what
 doom, rendered into a browser favicon. also rendered in the document so you can see it i guess